-Hemp Oil or “hempseed oil” is just what it sounds like: oil that’s been extracted from the seeds of the industrial hemp variety of the cannabis sativa plant.
-To extract the oil hemp seeds are pressed and bottled or further processed and refined before bottling.
+Hemp oil or hempseed oil is what it sounds like: oil that’s been extracted from the seeds of the industrial hemp variety of the cannabis sativa plant.
+To extract the oil, hemp seeds are pressed and bottled or further processed and refined before bottling.
 Hemp oil is rich in omega fatty acids, vitamin E, and protein.
-There is not much research into its uses other than as a topical, nourishing oil.

 What is CBD Oil?

-CBD or cannabidiol oil is most commonly derived from the cannabis sativa (hemp) plant, but instead of using the seeds, CBD is extracted from the flowers, leaves, stems, and stalks of matured hemp plants.
-CBD oil can be extracted through several methods including carbon dioxide, ethanol, and even olive oil.
+CBD or cannabidiol oil is derived from the cannabis sativa (hemp) plant.
+Instead of using the seeds, CBD is extracted from the flowers, leaves, stems, and stalks of matured hemp plants.
+CBD oil can be extracted through several methods, including carbon dioxide, ethanol, and even olive oil.
 The extraction method can play a part in the quality of CBD oil.

 Similarities Between Hemp Oil and CBD Oil